respins/repins.io-dev/README.md

  - Socketti & Pusher (nodejs/websocket)
  - Envoy

-## Future
-In future I would want to build more in regards to (open) or semi-open (freemium) sourced casino software (operator side).

-However in meantime I plan myself to release continued free of charge snippets & modules while providing free support to anyone needing help on setup and whatsoever through our community links, check [www.respins.io](https://respins.io)

 ## Modules
 Initial setup is to try and package up as much as possible so that it becomes easy to lightweight opt-in specific features & moduels you actually need.
 Though however due to increasing lack of motivation to keep re-create the same (before being able to start with fun bit), I will be putting packaged in following setup:

 - "respins-laravel"
-    This is laravel baseplate, we're trying to keep this as close paired (if not 1:1 paired) to the original laravel project so you can keep this really as a simple and fast solution to setup or test iGaming development on your machine.
+    This is simply laravel baseplate, all contributors & myself are trying to keep this as close paired (if not actually 1:1 paired) to the original laravel project so you can keep this really as a simple and fast solution to setup or test iGaming development on your machine.
+This opens up for great amount of open source & strong supported plugins, visit [madewithlaravel.com](https://madewithlaravel.com) for glimpse of cool stuff that is available to all.

 - "respins-base-functions"
     Initial functions to just get your first games working (closely paired could be considered being aggregation functions).